jairmilanes/hotbars/README.md

 </script>
 ```

+By default only the templates whithin the `/precompile` folder are sent to the client side, which means none of your other partials are available to these templates and if you try to use a partial within them, you will end up with an error, to make a selection of your partials available to pre-compiled templates, use the `/shared` folder, any partil in the shared folder will be available on both server and client side, we suggest to place your larger more complex partials in `/partials` and smaller UI components in `/shared` for a flexible and lightweight result.

 ## Forms and Uploads

-Hotbars is able to handle `multipart/form-data` out of the box with automatic file upload processing and storage, to process form with file upload use the available `/_form/*` endpoint, the wildcard should be replaced with a path like `/_form/profile` or `/_form/product` which are routes that you must create in your routes configuration file to handle logic other than the file upload.
+Hotbars is able to handle `multipart/form-data` out of the box with automatic file upload processing and storage, to process forms with file upload use `POST`, `PUT`, or `PATCH` type of requests, any endpoint is handled as long as one of these methods is used.

-Behind the curtains, any route that begins with `_/form/` uses [Multer](https://www.npmjs.com/package/multer) middleware to handle file uploads and allow for your custom route to do the rest.
+Behind the curtains, Hotbars uses [Multer](https://www.npmjs.com/package/multer) middleware to handle file uploads and allow for your custom route to do the rest.

-File uploads must be enabled in the configuration file for uploads to work like below:
+File uploads must be enabled and upload field names must be configured in your `.hotbars.json` file, only files for field names configured will be processed:

 ```json5
 {